 We ensure that the process for raising any concerns employees have about the way business is conducted is simple, effective and confidential wherever possible, as set out in our whistle blowing policy.

-On 31 March 2018 we had 113 members of staff.
+The report to 31 March 2019 counts 135 members of staff.
 A breakdown of the diversity of our workforce showed that:

 - 19 per cent are of an ethnic minority